gkjegan/nextlead.ai/README.md

-# NextLead.ai
+# NEXTLEAD.AI

-NextLead.ai is an innovative platform designed to provide advanced solutions for lead generation and customer relationship management.
+This is the README for the NEXTLEAD.AI project.